littleborek/urlshortener/README.md

 A robust full-stack link shortening service built with Cloudflare Workers (for high-performance API) and a modern, localized frontend.
 Includes a custom browser extension for instant link creation.

+### 🌐 Live Service & Architecture
+The entire service is deployed and running at: [**short.berkk.cloud**](https://short.berkk.cloud)

+This project is a high-performance URL shortening service built using a monorepo structure to integrate a fast, serverless Cloudflare Worker API with a dedicated client-side frontend and a cross-browser extension.

 ## 🚀 Key Features

 * **Instant Shortening:** Converts long URLs into short, unique keys (e.g., `s.berkk.cloud/KEY`).